The Stanley 55 Plane...More Than A Paperweight

 Are these claims true?

 I believe they are to some degree.
 This tool shines when using it for short runs of moulding, either for replication of an existing moulding or for a one off new profile.
 Unless you want to give up your membership to the gym, this tool is not a good choice for making a roomful of mouldings.
 So, the "planing mill" claim is a bit of a hyperbole.
-Notwithstanding its interchangeable cutters and the adjustable steel runner, the feature that sets this plane apart is the presence of dual fences.
+Besides its interchangeable cutters and the adjustable steel runner, the feature that sets this plane apart is the presence of dual fences.

 Many people who use this plane don't care much for the use of the right sided fence because it is one more thing to set up or the right side of the piece is on their workbench and the fence would bottom out.
 I agree with what the Stanley instructions say.
 Use the right fence where possible.
 If you are making a run of mouldings, try to use a wide board and shape the mouldings with the 55 by placing the board in the vise to work the edge, then cut the moulding off the board.
 This is easier than ripping the stock to the correct dimension and then trying to clamp the stock in some way.
 In the event that you do not want to use a wide board working on its edge and are only working with a thin piece, you can lift the piece off the workbench with the modification below.